Hypocrites (1915 film): Production

 Writer-director Lois Weber attributed to Adolphe Faugeron's painting La Vérité (The Truth) as the inspiration for the film.
 During shooting, production had to be moved three times, due to the lack of a permanent studio.

 Edwards' scenes, in which she appeared nude, were shot on a closed set, with only Weber, who directed the scenes, Edwards and a cameraman.

 Dal Clawson devised special photographic techniques for the film, which was shot by George W. Hill.
 Sometimes six exposures were involved.
 The use in the film of traveling double exposure sequences of the woman is considered impressive for 1915.

 It is thought that Weber may have re-edited the film after early review were published, before its official opening on January 20, 1915, at the Longacre Theater in New York City.

 Reception

 The film was passed by the British Board of Film Censors.
 However, because of the full and recurring nudity through the film, it caused riots in New York City, was banned in Ohio, and was subject to censorship in Boston when the mayor demanded that the film negatives be painted over to clothe the woman.

 The film was re-issued in 1916.

 Most of the film has survived, though some scenes have suffered from some serious nitrate decomposition in places especially at the beginning and cannot be restored.
 A print of the film is kept in the Library of Congress.

+Influence

+The characters and structure of the 1915 Hypocrites may have influenced the characters and structure of the two Truth plays by poet and playwright George Sterling.